Rawrshak/Rawrshak/README.md

 ## Building the Smart Contracts
     1. Clone the repo
-    2. Download and install Node JS, NPM, yarn, Truffle, Ganache, and Visual Studio Code
+    2. Download and install Node JS, NPM, yarn, Truffle, Ganache, OpenZeppelin, and Visual Studio Code
     3. Install Solidity extension in Visual Studio Code

     Everything should be configured properly.
 If you have any issues, contact [Christian](gcbsumid@gmail.com)